pzompa/PP4-Practical-Life-Hacks/TESTING.md

 | template file       | render         | render  "hacks/hack_detail.html"                     | Pass      |
 |                     |                |                                                      |           |
 | Hack Detail page    | display        | display hack detail page                             | Pass      |

+### Fixed Bugs

+- Search function:
+  - If no match was found, an empty page was returned.
+I fixed it by adding a templatetag { % empty %} in the template file.

+- Hacks template file became too long and amount of sql queries were enormous because all hacks were displayed on the page.
+  - I implemented paginator with 8 hacks per page.
+Page size was reduced and amount of sql queries were reduced.

+### Unfixed Bugs

+- On the edit page, an empty image field "currently" is displayed
+  - I was not able to resolve this issue due to time constraints.